1. Intro

 -

-type system - there is lots to do here - sum types, effect handling (for better laziness and mutation support)
+type system – There’s lots to do here: sum types, effect handling, constraints, extensible records

 -